 Float glass method - In this process, molten glass is poured over liquid tin and ceramic or air rollers roll it flat, and the liquid glass is left to cool slowly.
 It is then cut and snapped into sheets.
 The sheets of glass are ground and polished to enhance the quality of the glass.
 The float process dominates the market now and it is used to manufacture glass for many different applications.

 Where is plate glass used?

-Plate glass can be cut to different shapes, sizes and thickness to suit a range of different applications.
+Plate glass can be cut into different shapes, sizes and thicknesses to suit a range of different applications.
 Plate glass can also be frosted or tinted.
 It is versatile and can be used for various purposes including: